The emperor Hadrian built the Ponte Sant’Angelo in 136 to provide an approach to his mausoleum, but it was Bernini who brought it to...

 Rome Boat Experience

 From April to October runs hop-on, hop-off cruises along the Tiber.
 From May to October there are also dinner cruises (€62, two hours)...

 Originally an 8th-century lodging for Saxon pilgrims, this ancient hospital complex was established by Pope Innocent III in the late...

-On the main approach road to St Peter's Basilica, this auditorium plays host to performances of the Orchestra Sinfonica Roma...
+On the main approach road to St Peter's Basilica, this large auditorium plays host to a wide range of events – classical and...

 Alfredo e Ada

 For an authentic trattoria meal, search out this much-loved local eatery.
 It's distinctly no-frills with spindly, marble-topped tables...

 With its chunky round keep, this castle is an instantly recognisable landmark.
 Built as a mausoleum for the emperor Hadrian, it was converted into a papal fortress in the 6th century and named after an angelic vision that Pope Gregory the Great had in 590.
 Nowadays, it houses the Museo Nazionale di Castel Sant'Angelo and its eclectic collection of paintings, sculpture, military memorabilia and medieval firearms.

 Many of these weapons were used by soldiers fighting to protect the castle, which, thanks to a secret 13th-century passageway to the Vatican (the Passetto di Borgo ), provided sanctuary to many popes in times of danger.
 Most famously, Pope Clemente VI holed up here during the 1527 sack of Rome.

 The castle's upper floors are filled with lavishly decorated Renaissance interiors, including the beautifully frescoed Sala Paolina .
 Two storeys up, the terrace , immortalised by Puccini in his opera Tosca, offers unforgettable views over Rome.